Reference Library

 Contributions and Earnings Grow Tax Free

 Because a Roth 403(b) is a tax-sheltered account (TSA), your contributions and investment earnings may grow and compound tax free.
 Withdrawal of your contributions is always tax-free as the taxes have already been paid.
 Withdrawal of earnings will be tax free if you are over age 59 ½ and the account has been established for at least five years.
-Your Lincoln Investment financial advisor can give you personalized illustrations based on your circumstances.
+Your Lincoln Investment financial professional can give you personalized illustrations based on your circumstances.

 Automatic Payroll Contributions